maRce10/marce10.github.com/_posts/2018-05-15-Extended_selection_tables.md

 This post shows how to create and use the new [warbleR](https://cran.r-project.org/package=warbleR) object class *extended_selection_table*.

 These objects are created with the `selec_table()` function.
 This function takes data frames containing selection data (sound file name, selection, start, end ...), checks whether the information is consistent (see `checksels()` function for details) and saves the 'diagnostic' metadata as an attribute.
 When the argument `extended = TRUE` the function generates an object of class *extended_selection_table* which also contains a list of wave objects corresponding to each of the selections in the data frame.
 Hence, the function **transforms selection tables into self-contained objects** as they no longer need the original sound files for running most acoustic analysis in
 [warbleR](https://cran.r-project.org/package=warbleR).
 This can facilitate a lot the storing and sharing of (bio)acoustic data.
-In addition, it also speeds up processes as sound files do not need to be read every time.
+In addition, it also speeds up processes as sound files do not need to be read every time the data is analyzed.

 Let's first install and/or load [warbleR](https://cran.r-project.org/package=warbleR) developmental version (if there is an older [warbleR](https://cran.r-project.org/package=warbleR) version installed it has to be removed first):